Section I - NAME

 a.
 Qualifications

 i.
-Active participation in an academic program leading to a degree
+Active participation in an academic program leading to a degree in Anthropology or closely related discipline;

 ii.
-Exceptions will be considered on a case-by-basis by the Membership and Ethics
+Exceptions will be considered on a case-by-basis by the Membership and Ethics Committee.

 b.
 Entry procedures

 i.
-Acceptance by the Membership and Ethics committee, or nomination at a regular
+Acceptance by the Membership and Ethics Committee, or nomination at a regular meeting, followed by a 60 percent acceptance by the voting membership present at the meeting.

 c.
 Rights and Duties

 ii.
-Non-voting honorary members hold all rights of voting members except voting on
+Non-voting honorary members hold all rights of voting members except voting on Association business, membership on committees, and serving as an Association officer;

 iii.
-Honorary voting members hold all rights and duties of voting members except for
+Honorary voting members hold all rights and duties of voting members except for payment of dues established in accordance with Section VI.
+(1).

-7. Institutional Members
+5. Institutional Members

-8. c.
+a.
 Rights and duties

 ii.
-Receipt of all Association publications except for subscription to the Association
+Receipt of all Association publications except for subscription to the Association listserv.

-9. Lifetime voting members
+6. Lifetime voting members

 Section V - MEETINGS